ameijer/k8s-as-helm/charts/networkpolicy/README.md

 ## Example Configuration

-For some examples of values used to configure this chart, see (ci/ci-values.yaml)
+For some examples of values used to configure this chart, see [the ci/example values for this chart](./ci/ci-values.yaml)